Ayam rica-rica

-Ayam rica-rica (Indonesian for chicken rica-rica) is an Indonesian hot and spicy chicken dish.
-It is made up of chicken that cooked in spicy red and green chili pepper.
+Ayam rica-rica (Indonesian for "chicken rica-rica") is an Indonesian hot and spicy chicken dish.
+It is made up of chicken cooked in spicy red and green chili pepper.
 The origin of this dish is from Minahasan cuisine of North Sulawesi.

 Ingredients

 The rica-rica bumbu uses much chopped or ground red and green chili peppers, bird's eye chili, shallots, garlic, ginger and a pinch of salt and sugar.
-Then cleaned chicken meat, either ways can be prepared peeled or unpeeled, are cooked in the rica-rica.
+Chicken, which may be skinned or not, is then cooked in the rica-rica.

-Ayam rica-rica commonly served with steamed rice, fried shallots and fresh cucumber.
+Ayam rica-rica is commonly served with steamed rice, fried shallots and fresh cucumber.